IMPHNEN/imphnen-frontend-service/docs/api/hackathon_backoffice_api_contract.md

 ### Purpose

-Permanently delete a user account from the hackathon system.
+(Soft) Delete a user account from the hackathon system.

 ### Authentication & Authorization